imrafaelmerino/java-fun/docs/README.md

                                                  person.birthDate()));

    // Person is the whole structure
-   // Integer is the focus, and it's not required
+   // The Integer representing the ranking is the focus, and it's not required
+   // we use an optional instead of a lens

    Option<Person, Integer> rankingOpt =
          new Option<>(person -> Optional.ofNullable(person.ranking()),
                       ranking -> person -> new Person(person.name(),